happyhappysundays/SparkBox/README.md

 **define TWOCOLOUR**
 Uncomment if two-colour OLED screens are used.
 Offsets some text and shows an alternate tuner.

+**define NOSLEEP**
+Uncomment if you'd prefer not to use the power-saving sleep modes

 # Heltec module version
 ![alt text](https://github.com/happyhappysundays/SparkBox/blob/main/Pictures/Dev_board.jpg?raw=true)